Skip to main content

 Match the lender

-Recently discharged with two clean trade lines → B-lender purchase or refinance.
-Discharged but still rebuilding → private bridge against equity.
-Two-plus years discharged with strong re-establishment → we test A-lenders.
-We always quote the cheapest path that approves.
+Discharged with re-established credit → a B-lender purchase or refinance may fit.
+Discharged but still rebuilding → a private option against equity.
+Enough time post-discharge with strong re-establishment → we test A-lenders.
+We aim for the cheapest path that approves.

 3